Myself4626/ucore/README.md

 ## Installation

 > [!IMPORTANT]
-> **Read the [CoreOS installation guide](https://docs.fedoraproject.org/en-US/fedora-bootc/bare-metal/)** before attempting installation. uCore extends Fedora CoreOS; it does not provide its own custom or GUI installer.
+> **Read the [bootc installation guide](https://docs.fedoraproject.org/en-US/fedora-bootc/bare-metal/)** before attempting installation. uCore extends Fedora bootc; it does not provide its own custom or GUI installer.

 There are varying methods of installation for bare metal, cloud providers, and virtualization platforms.

-**All CoreOS installation methods require the user to [produce an Ignition file](https://docs.fedoraproject.org/en-US/fedora-bootc/producing-ign/).** This Ignition file should, at mimimum, set a password and SSH key for the default user (default username is `core`).
+**All bootc installation methods require the user to [produce an Ignition file](https://docs.fedoraproject.org/en-US/fedora-bootc/producing-ign/).** This Ignition file should, at mimimum, set a password and SSH key for the default user (default username is `core`).

 > [!TIP]
 > For bare metal installs, first test your ignition configuration by installing in a VM (or other test hardware) using the bare metal process.